Daniel Humair

 Daniel Humair (born 23 May 1938 in Geneva, Switzerland) is a Swiss drummer, composer, and painter.

-He is widely renowned and became a Chevalier of the Ordre des Arts et des Lettres in 1986 and Officier in 1992.
+He is widely renowned and became a Chevalier of the Ordre des Arts et des Lettres in 1986 and Officer in 1992.
 He has played with many jazz performers notably Phil Woods, Jean-Luc Ponty, Chet Baker, Michel Portal, Martial Solal, Dexter Gordon, Gerry Mulligan, Rahsaan Roland Kirk and Eric Dolphy.

 Humair is also a talented painter.
 He describes his own work as "figurative abstract" and has created a coherent œuvre proving his passion and knowledge of artistic painting.